God's eye: Nierika, Nieli'ka

-In the traditional Huichol ranchos, the nieli'ka or nierika is an important ritual artifact.
+In the traditional Huichol rancho, the nieli'ka or nierika is an important ritual artifact.
 Negrín states that one of the principal meanings of "nierika" is that of "a metaphysical vision, an aspect of a god or a collective ancestor," and is the same term the Tepehuán people use to refer to deities.
 Negrín quotes Lumholtz as stating that for the Huichol and Tepehuan "a nierika means a picture, an appearance, or a sacred representation."
 The term nierika is etymologically rooted in the verb nieriya, "to see".
 Nierika are found in Huichol and Tepehuans' most sacred places: house shrines (xiriki), springs, caves and temples.
 Some Natives of northwest Mexico and throughout the southwest U.S. have had visions during peyote ceremonies in which they received guidance from gods who appeared before them in many shapes, though the eyes of the God were so intense and overwhelming that many Natives could only see the eye of the God.
 To show others the vision they had, they made the God's eye - woven on sticks with handspun yarn, colored with various types of berries, flowers, and other materials to capture the essence of their vision.

 Negrín states that: "The votive nierika is generally a round offering, symbolizing an ancestor and prayer offerings sanctified by the blood of a sacrificed animal."
 Nierika as a ritual object may be attached to votive arrows with bamboo and yarn, or wood-and-wax-embedded objects.
 Similarly, Lumholtz states that the nierika "evokes an ancestor, thanks it with blood offerings, and invokes its favors."
 The nierika may take different forms and fabrication may differ greatly: a small round or square tablet with a hole in the center covered on one or both sides with a mixture of beeswax and pine resin into which threads of yarn are pressed; when the image is not round, it may be considered a resting mat for the ancestors, or a prayer mat or itari.

 Negrín states the elaborate interwoven nierika that Lumholtz called namma (which is close to the pronunciation of Namkha) from which originated the detailed and now prized yarn paintings of the commercial art world, are now rarely if ever seen.
 Namma were generally rectangular or square in shape, with yarn woven onto a grid of bamboo sticks.
 These God's Eyes are also called by the Spanish term ojo de dios.
 One understanding of the ojo de dios according to Harvey is of a: "wand" (the eye) through which the eye of god will see the supplicant.
 Harvey states that: "The cross of the ojo de dios is that of the legendary four directions: earth, fire, water, and air."